OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 Almost all cryptographic libraries support the four original DES cipher modes of ECB, CBC (Cipher Block Chaining) OFB (Output Feedback), and CFB (Cipher Feedback).
 Many also support CTR (Counter) mode.

+Note that the DES modes are insecure and aren't used today.
+Modern standards indicate the use of AEAD (Authenticated Encryption with Associated Data) modes.

+These work on both block ciphers and stream ciphers, such as GCM, CCM, OCB and EAX.

 #### Initialization vector